logo

 Discovering Lisbon’s Heart and Soul

 After a restful night and a delightful breakfast, your second day unfolds with a journey into the rich tapestry of Lisbon’s vibrant city center.
 The historic Belém District beautifully reflects Portugal’s Age of Discovery.
+Here, grand monasteries, maritime symbols, and broad riverfront promenades tell the story of explorers who once sailed from these shores into the unknown.
 See the breathtaking Jerónimos Monastery, a UNESCO World Heritage site and masterpiece of Manueline architecture and the iconic Belém Tower, standing watch over the Tagus River since the 16th century.

 No trip to Belém would be complete without a sweet stop at the legendary Pastéis de Belém bakery, where you’ll enjoy Portugal’s most famous custard tarts, served warm with a dusting of cinnamon and powdered sugar — a beloved local treat that’s been perfected here since 1837.